-Cross-registrants from Harvard submit petitions to faculty members through my.harvard.
-MIT cross-registrants submit petitions through the MIT portal, and Fletcher students use the university’s cross-registration portal.
+Cross-registrants from Harvard and Fletcher submit petitions to faculty members through my.harvard.
+MIT cross-registrants submit petitions through the MIT portal, and Fletcher students must first complete an online application found on the course catalog before they can submit a petition prior to every semester.
 Others who are interested in HKS classes may audit the class with faculty permission.

 The Four Phases of Registration

 Registration Round I